calebpicone/GlobalHealthAnalysis/README.md

 Caleb Picone

 For my first project in data analysis, I decided to use a global health dataset found on Kaggle, which the full dataset can be found here https://www.kaggle.com/datasets/malaiarasugraj/global-health-statistics/data.
-Due to it's large size, I decided it would be more manageable to narrow down the data analysis to just the CSV entries for the USA from 2020 to 2024.
+Due to its large size, I decided it would be more manageable to narrow down the data analysis to just the CSV entries for the USA from 2020 to 2024.

 ## The Dataset